ry-v1/Notes/Snowflake - The Definitive Guide.md

     - Views are of two types: materialized and nonmaterialized.
 Whenever the term view is mentioned and the type is not specified, it is understood that it is a nonmaterialized view.
     - A view is considered to be a virtual table created by a query expression.
     - Views can provide even more security by creating a specific secure view of either a nonmaterialized or materialized view.
+    - Materialized views are generally used to aggregate as well as filter data so that the results of resource-intensive operations can be stored in a materialized view for improved data performance.
+The performance improvement is especially good when that same query is used frequently.
+    - Snowflake uses a background service to automatically update materialized views.
+As a result, data accessed through materialized views is always current, regardless of the amount of DML that has been performed on the base table.
+    - Snowflake will update the materialized view or use the up-to-date portions of the materialized view and retrieve newer data from the base table if a query is run before the materialized view is up to date.
+    - As a general rule, it is best to use a nonmaterialized view when the results of the view change frequently and the query isn’t so complex and expensive to rerun.
+Regular views do incur compute costs but not storage costs.
+The compute cost to refresh the view and the storage cost will need to be weighed against the benefits of a materialized view when the results of a view change often.
+    - A materialized view can query only a single table, and joins are not supported.

+    - Stages are Snowflake objects that point to a storage location, either internal to Snowflake or on external cloud storage.
+    - Internal stage objects can be either named stages or a user or table stage.
+The temporary keyword can be used to create a session-based named stage object.
+    - Table stages are useful if multiple users need to access the files and those files only need to be copied into a single table, whereas a user stage is best when the files only need to be accessed by one user but will need to be copied into multiple tables.
+    - User stages and table stages, both of which are types of internal stages, are automatically provided for each Snowflake account.
+    - Internal named stages are database objects, which means they can be used not just by one user but by any user who has been granted a role with the appropriate privileges.
+    - When using stages, we can use file formats to store all the format information we need for loading data from files to tables.
+The default file format is CSV.
+However, you can create file formats for other formats such as JSON, Avro, ORC, Parquet, and XML.

+    - If you need to perform a database operation such as SELECT, DELETE, or CREATE, you’ll need to use a stored procedure.
+    - If you want to use a function as part of the SQL statement or expression, or if your output needs to include a value for every input row, you’ll want to use a Snowflake UDF.
+    - Secure UDFs are the same as nonsecure UDFs, except that they hide the DDL from the consumer ofthe UDF.
+Secure UDFs do have limitations on performance functionality due to some optimizations being bypassed.
+Thus, data privacy versus performance is the consideration because only secure UDFs can be shared.